salimandre/Markov-Random-Fields/README.md

 <img src="img/map.png" width="55%">

-First we estimated parameters of gaussian by computing empirical mean and variance on random patch of the image.
-We also computed confidence intervals to ensure of the accuracy of the estimors.
+First we estimated parameters of gaussian by computing empirical mean and standard deviation on random patches of the image.
+We also computed confidence intervals to ensure of the accuracy of the estimators.

 <img src="img/stats_patches.png" width="40%">